feedback-house/developer-portal/docs/api-getting-started.md

 - Don't re-use keys new keys, you can generate multiple keys
 - Only generate keys when needed
 - Disable unused keys

+### APIs Restrictions

+- Header and Payload Size limits: Any request, regardless of the endpoint used, must not exceed 10Mb.
+- Rate limit: You can't exceed 10 requests/second.